 6. Meet the locals

 There are many ways of interacting with the local wildlife, but none more fun than a trip to Stingray City.
-Here, you come face to face with these surprisingly - given their fearsome reputation - friendly creatures.
-Hundreds come in every day to feed in the crystal clear waters.
+Here, you come face-to-face with these surprisingly - given their fearsome reputation - friendly creatures.
+Hundreds arrive every day to feed in the crystal clear waters.

 7. Hop over to Barbuda

-Antigua has long delighted winter sun seekers with everything it has to offer, and 2018/2019 will be no different.
-If you fancy experiencing these top seven picks, then check out the latest fares to Antigua with Virgin Atlantic*, which whisks travellers to the island from London Gatwick in just under nine hours.
+Ready to go to Antigua?
+If you fancy experiencing these top picks and more, check out the latest fares to Antigua with Virgin Atlantic*, which whisks travellers to the island from London Heathrow in just under nine hours.
 You can also check out the weather in Antigua and see when we think is the best time to go.

 More about Antigua